zbenmo/writing-express-application/README.md

         }
     }

-Another option to consider is to use normal functions, or if more convinient, use *options* object, were relevant.
+Another option to consider is to use normal functions, or if more convinient, use *options* object, where relevant.
 If you go this path, you can avoid using a callback for simple synchronous functions, but when you have a asynchronous function, make yourself a favour and use the name *callback* rather than *next*.

     app.js